kata198/jsonToCsv/README.rst

 Nulls:

-	 If a value in the json map is "null" or undefined, an empty string is given for the value.
+	 If a value in the json map is "null" or undefined,

+	 an empty string is given for the value (by default, can be changed to any string).

 	 If there is an error following the format string to a key (like a missing key, or bad type),